 Returning to camp for lunch, we pack up before making the journey back to Arusha and our overland safari vehicle.

 Overnight: Ngorongoro Crater (1), Arusha (1) | Breakfast x 2, Lunch x 2, Dinner x 2

 Arusha - Bagamoyo.
 We begin our journey to Zanzibar today, heading towards the Indian Ocean coast.
 It's a long but scenic drive, and we pass Mount Kilimanjaro en route.
 If the weather is clear we should be able to enjoy magnificent views of the iconic snow-capped peak.

 Our stop for tonight is the port town of Bagamoyo.
 It was founded towards the end of the 18th century and was an important trading port along the East African coast.
 Today it is a center for dhow building, with many of the boats being sent to Zanzibar and nearby areas.
 We camp on the outskirts of the town, near the palm-fringed beaches of the Indian Ocean.

 Dar es Salaam

 Bagamoyo - Dar es Salaam.
 Saying farewell to Bagamoyo we make the 2 - 3 hour drive along the coast to Dar es Salaam.
 This vibrant city is Tanzania's main port and a kaleidoscope of culture.
-Impressive Arab architecture and colourful markets give way to blissful beaches and turquoise ocean.
+Impressive Arab architecture and colorful markets give way to blissful beaches and turquoise ocean.
 We'll be camping on the beach tonight before our excursion to Zanzibar, and you'll have time to go for a swim or head into the city and explore.